vtex/releasy/README.md

 If the specified file has a `.cs` extension, it will be treated as an `AssemblyInfo.cs` file.
 As such, the version will be read from and written to assembly version attributes, which are: [`AssemblyVersion`](http://msdn.microsoft.com/en-us/library/system.reflection.assemblyversionattribute(v=vs.110).aspx), [`AssemblyFileVersion`](http://msdn.microsoft.com/en-us/library/system.reflection.assemblyfileversionattribute(v=vs.110).aspx) and [`AssemblyInformationalVersion`](http://msdn.microsoft.com/en-us/library/system.reflection.assemblyinformationalversionattribute(v=vs.110).aspx).

 In order to conform to the .NET Framework's specification, only the `AssemblyInformationalVersion` attribute will retain any prerelease version information, while the other two will be stripped of it, keeping only the version numbers.

+## Settings

+A [GitHub Personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) will be needed to create the release on GitHub.
+Whe you created, add this token to an environment variable named `GITHUB_API_TOKEN` in your `~/.bash_profile`.